sensedeep/dynamodb-onetable/doc/schema-1.1.0.md

 * filters
 * model

+All other properties are RESERVED.

+The `model` property MUST be present if the query `type` is 'Entity'.
+The `model` MUST be set to a string with the name of a defined application entity model in `models`.

 The `filters` property specifies OPTIONAL additional query or scan filter expressions.
 If present, it MUST be set to an array of filter objects.
 Each filter MUST contain the following properties

 * field